 Defining Rosso di Montalcino

 Rosso di Montalcino is a DOC wine made from 100% Sangiovese Grosso vines (also known as the Brunello variant) with a minimum alcohol content of 12% and a minimum of 10 months of aging before release.
 However, there are no oak aging requirements.
-So given this rather open-ended guideline — plus Montalcino’s awesome variety in geography, geology and microclimate — we get a lot of interesting styles.
+So given this rather open-ended guideline — plus Montalcino’s remarkable variety in geography, geology and microclimate — we get a lot of interesting styles.
 What follows below are the eight best examples to buy in 2026.

 If you are viewing this on mobile, scroll to the bottom for a photo gallery from Montalcino.
 If you are on desktop, it is displayed at right as you go.